k2view-academy/K2View-Academy/articles/Cloud/01_overview/02_features_and_capabilities.md

 # K2cloud Features & Capabilities

-This article explores some of the features and capabilities, relevant to different roles and personas within your organization.
+This article explores some of the features and capabilities that are relevant to different roles and personas within your organization.

 ## Business logic teams: Improving productivity